opendream/open-msspe-design/README.md

 # Open-MSSPE-Design

 Open-MSSPE-Design is a Rust-based pipeline for designing primers for Metagenomic Sequencing with Spiked Primer Enrichment (MSSPE).
-This approach supports viral diagnostics and genomic surveillance by enriching viral sequences during sequencing, as described in Deng et al. (2020), and openly implemented in [nf-msspe](https://github.com/MaestSi/nf-msspe).
+This approach supports viral diagnostics and genomic surveillance by enriching viral sequences during sequencing, as described in [Deng et al. (2020)](https://doi.org/10.1038/s41564-019-0637-9), and openly implemented in [nf-msspe](https://github.com/MaestSi/nf-msspe) by Simon Maestri.
 This implementation introduces significant revisions to optimize and automate the primer design process.

 ---